mft2023/LibraryProject/README.md

 The libraries in Oregon provide their data to find possible factors of returning books late, defined as books returned after 28 days of checkout.
 They would like to pay attention to the factors and find a way to monitor returning rate to prevent late returns.
 The data they have is described as follows.

 ## Data format and attributes
 There are four files, including checkouts.csv, libraries.csv, books.csv, and customers.csv.
+Attributes of each file is listed.
-- checkouts.csv has 5 columns: id, patron_id, library_id, date_checkout, and date_returned.
+- checkouts.csv: id, patron_id, library_id, date_checkout, and date_returned.
-- libraries.csv has 6 columns: id, name, street_address, city, region, and postal_code.
+- libraries.csv: id, name, street_address, city, region, and postal_code.
-- books.csv has 8 columns:  id, title, authors, publisher, publishedDate, categories, price, and pages.
+- books.csv: id, title, authors, publisher, publishedDate, categories, price, and pages.
-- customers.csv has 10 columns: id, name, street_address, city, state, zipcode, birth_date, gender, education, and occupation.
+- customers.csv: id, name, street_address, city, state, zipcode, birth_date, gender, education, and occupation.

 ## Analysis Reasoning
 ### Model Selection